Putting the Chic in Psychic

 “Finally.”

-He captured my face between his palms so I couldn’t turn away or escape.
+He captured my face between his palms, so I couldn’t turn away.
 Not that he needed to hold me.
 The intensity of his gaze fixed me in place.
 I couldn’t have moved if I wanted to.
 I could hardly even breathe.

 “I need you to hear me, Beck.
 Are you listening?”